nklkli/PEM-to-PKCS12/README.md

 # WHAT TO DO WITH cert.pfx file ?

 1. Import cert.pfx certificate to Windows 'Local Computer\\Personal' store.
-WARNING: Windows `User` certificate store may not be appropriate if PKCS12 certificate will be used web server.
+WARNING: Windows `User` certificate store may not be appropriate if PKCS12 certificate will be used for web server.

 2. Execute on command line (Administrator mode):